 The following are specific requirements for different product types.

-During 2018 we will be using a text format for submitting data of diffuse samples that are characterized with direct-direct and direct-diffuse spectral properties.
+During 2018 we will be using a text format for submitting data of diffuse samples that are characterized with direct-direct and direct-diffuse spectral properties, the definition is available in the Related download section below.
 The format is an extension based on the current IGDB format.
-The main difference between the two formats is the number of data columns.
+The main difference between the two formats is the number of data columns as well as fields for AERC ID and extrapolation method.
 Examples of how files look for different products are available in the file section at the bottom of this page.

 Venetian Blind Slats